Canon M3 vs Leica SL

 Review summary: Canon M3 vs Leica SL

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Leica SL – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS M3: